At the bottom of this post is a free resource called 5 Mistakes Churches Make When Starting a Counseling Ministry.

 - Christ models for us reliance upon the Holy Spirit and the Holy Scriptures, and counselors should seek to increase that reliance as they help individuals grow in Christlikeness.
 We do not have the power or wisdom to change on our own.
 We need the empowerment of the Holy Spirit and the wisdom of the Scriptures to change.

-Sadly, the gospel, the church, and the Holy Spirit are rarely discussed in many “Christian” counseling practices.
+Sadly, many “Christian” counseling practices rarely discuss the gospel, the church, and the Holy Spirit.

 We talk to many pastors and churches who are troubled by this.
 They thought when they sought counseling at a “Christian Counseling” center that their faith would be part of the process and that their counselor would know how to direct them to the Scriptures for guidance.